bleonar5/mTurk-Study-Manager/README.md

 ### Review HITs

-Once a HIT has been successfully created, you can track it's progress by visiting `https://[your-app-name].herokuapp.com/reviewHITs`
+Once a HIT has been successfully created, you can track its progress by visiting `https://[your-app-name].herokuapp.com/reviewHITs`

 From this page, you can see how many Assignments (subjects) are pending or completed, as well as how many subjects have submitted for each list.